 5. Outline your schedule and budget

 This is the section of writing a project proposal where you break your budget down into categories (tools, supplies, etc.) and include both direct and indirect costs.

 The key is to provide as much detail as possible so stakeholders can see you’ve done your research.

 Outline your project schedule as precisely as possible.

 Convey the project lifecycle by concretely communicating start and end times, and do not rely on assumptions within this step!

-You can use this free universal budget proposal template, easily modifying it to the specifics of your project.
+PandaDoc has platform assets designed especially to help this business need.
+For example, you can use this free universal budget proposal template, easily modifying it to the specifics of your project.